shidhincr/codepainter/README.md

 Library usage is intended to be every bit the same as CLI usage, so you can expect the same options and arguments that the CLI requires.

-The following example infers coding style from `foo.js` and uses that inferred style to transform all .js files under the current directory.
+The following example infers formatting style from `foo.js` and uses that inferred style to transform all .js files under the current directory.

 ```js
 var codepainter = require('codepainter');